 Identification

-In the Identification phase, you, the developer, must lay the foundation for the project.
+In the Identification phase, you, the developers, must lay the foundation for the project.
 This involves gathering and defining the business requirements and developing an understanding of what the system should achieve.
 You’ll work closely with stakeholders to determine the next software project’s objectives, constraints, and system requirements.

 Design